yavortotev/softuni-javascript/README.md

 ## 🚧 Project Status: Work in Progress

-This repository is currently a **private project** as it remains under active development.
-The main goal is to provide a polished and comprehensive set of solutions and exercises from SoftUni's JavaScript curriculum.
-Once I have completed and refined all the exercises, this repository will be made public to share knowledge and learning with the developer community.
+This repository is currently a **work in progress** as I actively add and refine solutions to exercises from SoftUni's JavaScript Developer curriculum.
+My goal is to complete and include all the exercises by the end of January.
+Once finished, this repository will serve as a comprehensive resource for learning and problem-solving in JavaScript, based on the SoftUni program.

 ---